kelnage/digital-simplicity/README.md

 ## Device support

-Digital Simplicity should work on any of the following devices (sorry Fenix 5S owners - its screen resolution is 215x215px!):
+Digital Simplicity should work on any of the following devices (sorry Fenix 5S owners - its screen resolution is 218x218px!):

-- Approach S60
 - D2 Charlie
 - D2 Delta
 - D2 Delta PX